PDF Merger

 Abstraction: The internal logic/implementation of file merging was abstracted away from clients by utilizing private attributes/methods, which decoupled the public API from its implementation details

-superclass from JavaFX, saving me from having to develop my GUI entirely from scratch 😮💨
+Applicationsuperclass from JavaFX, saving me from having to develop my GUI entirely from scratch 😮💨 -

 Furthermore, PDF merging was executed using Apache’s PDFBox open-source library.